danielvegamyhre/minicache/README.md

 ![build badge](https://github.com/malwaredllc/minicache/actions/workflows/go.yml/badge.svg)

 Distributed cache which supports:
-- client-side consistent hashing to support fault-tolerance by minimizing the number of key re-remappings required in the event of node failure
+- Client-side [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) to support fault-tolerance by minimizing the number of key re-remappings required in the event of node failure
-- arbitrary cluster sizes
+- Arbitrary cluster sizes with dynamic node discovery
-- distributed leader election algorithm and leader heartbeat monitor which ensure no single-point of failure
+- Distributed leader election algorithm and leader heartbeat monitors which ensure no single-point of failure
-- both HTTP/gRPC interfaces for gets/puts
+- Both HTTP/gRPC interfaces for gets/puts
 - mTLS secured communication (gRPC only for now, adding to HTTP/REST API soon)
 - Dockerfiles to support containerized deployments